WesPeacock/NkonyaScriptureAudioWork/README.md

 # NkonyaScriptureAudioWork
-Scripts and files for Audio Cues for Nkonya NT &amp; Psalms
+Scripts and files for Audio Cues for Nkonya Bible